qiskit-community/qiskit-summer-jam-20/README.md

 [California Summer Jam](https://www.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-california/submissions/#submissions) - consisting of Stanford, UC Irvine, and other California area schools.

+## Phase Two Summer Jams

+We're in the middle of planning Phase Two right now!
+If you're interested in hosting a Summer Jam in your area, [apply here](https://airtable.com/shrSYigs5jgG06ekw)

 All projects need to make use of Qiskit, the open source framework for quantum computing.
 See the individual webpages for full contest terms and rules.